 If you are strolling in Berlin, it is worth looking at some of its wonderful attractions as well, such as the top attractions in Berlin, which will make your trip in this beautiful city.

+There are many day trips from Berlin to Spreewald for its natural beauty.
 This area is an environmentally protected area and resembles the national park in the United States.
 This place has been like this since 1990.
 One of the main features of this area is the existence of a mixed area of irrigation canals that has become a network of canals.

 Like Venice, most travelers will need a boat to visit the area.
 However, a large part of this area is uninhabited and is used as a protected area for various plant and animal species.

-5. Tropical Islands Resort
+Tropical Islands Resort The Largest in Europe

 Europe’s largest indoor pool is located Inside the dome of the hangar of an old aircraft.
 Known as Aerium, it was first built as a hangar for Zeppelin.
-In year 2003, the nest was sold to a Malaysian company that also used the large place to create tropical forests along with a village, lagoon and tropical swimming pool.
+In 2003, the nest was sold to a Malaysian company that also used the large place to create tropical forests along with a village, lagoon, and tropical swimming pool.
 This place is of great interest to adults and children and reflects the natural forest life.